gugulet-hu/qself-docs/docs/spread-ai/index.md

 All resources (such as the build.yml file) need to be provided directly, and not indirectly through complicated instructions.
 --->

-Download the [build.yml]() Github Action and add it to your applications repository.
-This action will run when you deploy any changes to Github.
+Download the [build.yml]() GitHub Action and add it to your applications repository.
+This action will run when you deploy any changes to GitHub.
 For more information on creating and running Actions, see [Creating Actions](https://docs.github.com/en/actions/creating-actions).
 One of the actions of build.yml is to generate a JSON file that is pushed to Amazon AWS.

 ...
 <!---